matteo-rizzo/manually-verified-reentrancy-dataset/dataset/handcrafted/tool_rules.md

 In this document we recap for each existing analyzer tool what kind of analysis it performs for Reentrancy.

+# CCC
+analyzes Solidity source code (incomplete snippets as well) pattern based analysis over a Code Property Graph (CPG)

+pattern are expressed as queries, specifically the reentrancy pattern is matched if the contract makes an external call before completing its state updates, with the call target or value influenced by user input, and without safeguards or mitigating conditions to prevent reentry.

 # ConFuzzius
 analyzes bytecode
 syntactic + symbolic execution + sat solver + fuzzing